CortexIntelligentAutomation/docs/content/en/docs/2023.11/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 To get an encryption key take the following steps:

 1. Extract the `Cortex Innovation {{< version >}} - Generate Encryption Key.zip` file to a folder with the same name.
 1. Open a Windows PowerShell (x64) window as administrator.
+The user must be a domain user that is a member of the local Administrators group on each of the Application Servers and Web Application Server.
 1. Navigate PowerShell to inside the `Cortex Innovation {{< version >}} - Generate Encryption Key` folder using the following command, modifying the path as necessary:

     ```powershell